meghanasree/Automatic-street-light-using-8051/Requirements/readme.md

 # Who

-- Government Units & Municipalities – Government organizations can save large sums of money by using an automatic solar street light system for outdoor lighting.

- It is forecasted that we will have 359 million street lights by 2026.
+-

 # What

- - Implementation of Automatic street light control using 8051 Microcontroller
+ - Implementation of Automatic parking control using 8051 Microcontroller

 # Where